 Why should I visit Haleakala National Park?
 I can’t even pronounce it…

 Because when was the last time you watched the sunrise at 10,000 feet?
 Uh-huh, I thought so.
 Plus you get to roll down a (really big) hill, learn about Hawaiian culture from the Hawaiian culture masters, see and learn about weird plants that probably don’t come to life on a search for intelligent beings when no one is looking, see Maui from many new points of view, and sleep on a van.
-Oh and if you’re an astronomy geek (or astrology, let’s face it there’s shit up there for you too) then the stars alone make this a worthwhile trip.
+Oh and if you’re an astronomy geek (or astrology, let’s face it there’s stuff up there for you too) then the stars alone make this a worthwhile trip.
 Come prepared with a handful of wishes.

 Also, the stuff you can’t pronounce is often the best stuff.
 Hence, everything on the sushi menu, Worcestershire sauce, the levitation spell (“It’s LeviOsa, not LevioSA.”), all Icelandic places.